 - Design (lids, bases, grain wrapping, surface embellishment)

 - Joinery (mitres, lock mitres, splined mitres, box joints, dovetails)

 - Hardware – selecting and setting hinges, handles, locks

 Student are welcome to exercise creativity in their designs while recognizing time and sizing constraints (max 15″ in any two directions).
 Pre designed plans also available.
 The goal is complete the construction and sanding of the piece and prepare it for finishing outside of the class.

 Building small boxes is a precursor to building larger boxes such as cabinets and chest of drawers.
 It is a great way to build your skill set in a compact manner.

-Materials: FSFW provided materials – Cherry, Maple, Walnut, Nogal, Poplar, Sapele If you are bringing your own lumber no exotics, salvage, high resin (eg Pine) allowed.
+Materials: The School provided materials include – Cherry, Maple, Walnut, Nogal, Poplar, Sapele.
+If you are bringing your own lumber no exotics, salvage, high resin (eg Pine) allowed.

 NOTE: Everyone who attend must have completed our Introduction to Power Tools class regardless of experience.
 Recent graduates of the Beginning Woodworking class will be exempt from this.